cozy/cozy-docs/src/documents/hack/getting-started/first-app.html.md

 });
 ```

-We also need to change the HTML file for a Jade file:
+We also need to change the HTML file into a Jade file:
 ```html
 # public/index.jade
 doctype 5